facelessuser/RegReplace/readme.md

         "args": {"replacements": ["remove_trailing_spaces"]}
     }

-If you haven't created a command yet, but you want to quickly run a sequence, you can search for ```Reg Replace: RegEx Input Sequencer``` in the command palette and launch an input panel where you can enter the name of replacements separated by commas and press enter.
-If you only want to highlight the searches and not replace them, precede the sequence with ```?:```.
-Also you can override the replace action with other actions like "fold" or "unfold" were the action precedes the sequence ```fold:```.
-If you would like to highlight only and then optionally perform action you can precede the sequence like this ```?fold:```.
-If multiple sweeps are needed to find and replace all targets, you can use multi-pass (explained later) using ```+:```.
-Multi-pass cannot be used with action overrides, but it can be used with highlighting searches ```?+:```.

 ## View Without Replacing
 If you would simply like to view what the sequence would find without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting replaces).